Twise007/crave/README.md

 # crave
-This is an Ecommerce App for food vendor
+This is an Ecommerce App for food vendor.